MIMIR-BIOMEDICAL/mobile-unetplusplus-cac-scoring/README.md

-# UNetPlusPlus-3D-Cardiac-Tumours-Segmentation
+# UNet3Plus-3D-Cardiac-Tumours-Segmentation

-3D Cardiac Tumours Semantic Segmentation using UNet++
+3D Cardiac Tumours Semantic Segmentation using UNet3+

 This is a repo to develop my Undergraduate Thesis on Biomedical Engineering